Configure message queues

 maxMessages | Specifies the maximum number of messages to consume. |

-The maxIdleTime and sleep attributes will be handled only by consumers that were fired with a defined maxMessages parameter.
-The onlySpawnWhenMessageAvailable attribute is only checked and validated by the \Magento\MessageQueue\Model\Cron\ConsumersRunner class that runs consumer processes with cron.
+The maxIdleTime and sleep attributes are handled only by consumers fired with a defined maxMessages parameter.
+The onlySpawnWhenMessageAvailable attribute is only validated by the \Magento\MessageQueue\Model\Cron\ConsumersRunner class that runs consumer processes with cron.
+For details, see Consumer spawning behavior.

 queue_topology.xml